 When you’re doing distraction training, leave distance and duration alone.
 Known as the three Ds of dog training, each of these acts as a different challenge for your dog.
 So, when you’re training stay with the tennis ball, don’t add in walking away from your dog (distance), and don’t ask for a stay of several minutes (duration).
 That’s simply too many challenges at one time.
 Stay close and keep behaviors short so that the distraction is the only issue your dog has to face.

 When teaching your dog to handle distractions, understand that you are competing with the environment around you.
 You need to offer your dog a better choice.
 Dogs repeat rewarding behaviors, so if sniffing the tree trunk and ignoring you is more rewarding than coming when called, your dog will choose the tree trunk every time.
 For most dogs, that would certainly be the case if all you were offering was a bit of kibble.

 But what if you upped your game and rewarded your dog with a chunk of chicken breast or a game of tug-of-war?
 That would make your dog think twice about choosing the tree trunk over you the next time around.
 If you’re the most exciting thing in the environment and provide the best rewards, your dog will be much more likely to ignore the world and listen to you.

 In fact, you can even use the hardest distractions as rewards themselves.
-If squirrels are your dog’s favorite thing, let him chase one after he lies down to reinforce obeying the down cue in the presence of a squirrel.
-This is known as the Premack Principle, and it teaches dogs that giving you what you want will get them what they want.
+If squirrels are your dog’s favorite thing, let them chase one after they lie down, in order to reinforce obeying the down cue in the presence of a squirrel.
+This is known as the Premack Principle, which teaches dogs that giving you what you want will get them what they want.